HOORAY! US/Canada borders are open again!(with some restrictions):

 - If someone else arranges a test appointment for you, ask questions and make sure that it is the correct test to avoid paying unnecessary costs or to be denied passage to your destination due to a wrong test.

-- Note that your must take your COVID-19 test 72 hours before the scheduled departure time of the flight that crosses the border.
+- Note that your must take your COVID-19 test 72 hours before the scheduled departure time of the flight that crosses the border into Canada, and 24 hours before the scheduled departure time of the flight that crosses the border into the U.S.

-- If your plane is delayed or cancelled you will get a 24hr extension of your negative test result so be sure to have a record of your original flight departure time (the flight that crosses the border).
+- For entering the U.S., if your plane is delayed or cancelled you will get a 24hr extension of your negative test result so be sure to have a record of your original flight departure time (the flight that crosses the border).
 If there is a delay beyond 24 hours you will have to re-test.
+You have a 48 hr grace period to your connecting flight if delayed (48 hours from your first flight departure).
+Click here for more info.

 - Children under 18 years old DO NOT need to be vaccinated to enter/re-enter or fly within the US, however, they DO need to show proof of a negative COVID19 test (children under 2 are exempted from all rules).